Novalnet-AG/SAP-Commerce-by-Novalnet/README.md

-# Novalnet Payment Module for SAP Commerce
+# Novalnet Payment Module for SAP Commerce Cloud
-Novalnet’s payment module for SAP Commerce integrates with your shop system through standard SAP-approved interfaces and APIs.
-The SAP Commerce payment integration from Novalnet allows you to accept payments worldwide, fully automate your payment processing and offer seamless payment experiences – thus simplifying payment processing with a single integration.
+Novalnet’s payment module for SAP Commerce Cloud integrates with your shop system through standard SAP-approved interfaces and APIs.
+The SAP Commerce Cloud payment integration from Novalnet allows you to accept payments worldwide, fully automate your payment processing and offer seamless payment experiences – thus simplifying payment processing with a single integration.

 ## Integration requirements
-Novalnet merchant account is required for using this Novalnet payment module for SAP Commerce.
+Novalnet merchant account is required for using this Novalnet payment module for SAP Commerce Cloud.
 The module is available for the version 1905 in the following languages: EN & DE.

 ## Advantages
 -	Easy configuration for all payment methods